eliasu/stegreif_25/content/collections/programme/en/bfree.md

     content:
       -
         type: text
-        text: '#bfree was created as part of the '
+        text: 'bfree was created as part of the '
       -
         type: text
         marks:
           -
-            type: bts_span
+            type: btsSpan
             attrs:
               class: text-skin-primary
         text: '#beethoven'
       -
         type: text
-        text: ' project as a contribution to the Beethoven Year 2020. #bfree came of age during the pandemic became a different production than originally planned.
+        text: ' project as a contribution to the Beethoven Year 2020. bfree came of age during the pandemic became a different production than originally planned.
 Not only the process, but also the result were shaped by the crisis: Where Stegreif usually seeks closeness and motion, there were social distancing and other constraints.
 The possibilities for movement on stage were limited, direct contact with the audience impossible.
 And yet it has become a work about freedom, about longing for '
       -
         type: text
         marks:
           -
-            type: bts_span
+            type: btsSpan
             attrs:
               class: text-skin-primary
         text: intimacy